 It’s well known that feed-in tariffs have supported most solar power growth across the world.
 It’s also well known that very few places in the US offer a solar feed-in tariff (FiT).
 I was recently contacted by someone who had started a petition pushing for a solar feed-in tariff in California.
-I went ahead and published a quick article on the petition over on CleanTechnica.

 Quite frankly, aside from any commentary on the details of the proposed policy, I am a firm believer in the need for more citizen action supporting the growth of solar power.
 We need more people to email, call, and talk in person with their political representatives to push for more solar power.
 We need more people to get motivated about this topic, as citizens were about civil rights, women’s rights, and the need to ban harmful pesticides.
 But, yes, the details of the policies we push for are of course important, and we should focus our efforts on the strongest solar policies.
 In California (and other places in the US), is a FiT really the best way to go?